Andrettin/Wyrmsun/readme.txt

 - Added a button to reset the tech tree.
 - Added graphics for gnomish menu buttons, also used for the main menu (graphics by Jinn).
 - Added a stairs unit (graphics modified by b_o from those here: http://opengameart.org/content/dungeon-crawl-32x32-tiles)
+- Added explosion impact effect graphics for siege weapon projectiles (graphics by Jinn and Cuzco).
+- New background art (by Cuzco)

 * Quests
 - The gnomish envoy and the gnomish king in the A Bargain is Struck quest now begin at the 2nd and 3rd level of experience, respectively.